srobo/runbook/docs/programme/README.md

 (notably the competition event and [competitor teams][teams]) are large enough to have their own sections.

+The management of the programme falls within the remit of the Competition Committee, which is responsible for the overall direction of the programme.
+Specific areas are usually delegated to [area owners][area-owners].

 ## Timeline

 * Kickstart, usually around October/November